DanMonroe/geocache-spyvsspy/README.md

-geocache-geoquest
+geocache-spyvsspy
 =================

-Inform7 source code for GeoQuest.
-GeoQuest is a text based Geocaching.com puzzle at http://coord.info/GC1XBVY
+Source code for the Geocaching puzzle "Spy Vs Spy" at http://coord.info/GC2DZ36

+SPOILER:
+This repository also includes both a javascript based and java solution.